rust-lang/rfcs/text/3660-crates-io-crate-deletions.md

 This could lead to confusion if a crate is deleted that is depended on by other projects that are not published on crates.io themselves.
 However, we believe that the conditions we propose are strict enough to prevent this from happening in practice due to the additional download threshold.

-Another potential drawback is that it can create confusion on when it would be better to yank a version instead of deleting it.
-We plan to address this by adding a note to the usage policy that explains the difference between yanking and deleting a version, and when to use which action based on the list in the [Motivation](#motivation) section above.

 # Rationale and alternatives

 > Why is this design the best in the space of possible designs?

-The proposed design is based on the current informal rules that the crates.io team uses to decide whether to delete a crate or version.
+The proposed design is based on the current informal rules that the crates.io team uses to decide whether to delete a crate.
 These rules have been derived from the npm registry, which has a similar policy (see below).
 We believe that the proposed conditions are strict enough to prevent accidental deletions while still allowing crate authors to delete their crates in the cases where it makes sense.